WamaiVic/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Switches current account user to betty
+Prints username of the current user